Designing features

 💡

-The challenge is to create a platform that fosters dynamic learning experiences.
+The challenge is to create a platform that fosters engaging learning experiences.

 solution